hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514832v2-seps-a-separability-measure-for-robust-unlearning-in-llms.md

 ---
 layout: default
-title: SEPS: A Separability Measure for Robust Unlearning in LLMs
+title: "SEPS: A Separability Measure for Robust Unlearning in LLMs"
 ---

 # SEPS: A Separability Measure for Robust Unlearning in LLMs